Skip to main content

 Relays

-There are mainly two types of relays based on constructions – electromechanical (EMR) and solid-state (SSR) relays.
+There are mainly two types of relays based on construction: electromechanical (EMR) and solid-state (SSR) relays.

-A solid-state relay has a photodiode at its input side and a switching device such as transistor/FET at its output side.
-When a specific voltage is applied at its input, photodiode conducts and triggers the base of the transistor to cause the switching.
-Due to its fast switching, miniaturized form factor, low voltage requirement, and eliminating the mechanical arching, electrical noise, and contact bounce, it’s widely used in applications compared to mechanical relay.
+A solid-state relay has a photodiode at its input side and a switching device, such as a transistor/FET, at its output side.
+When a specific voltage is applied at its input, the photodiode conducts and triggers the base of the transistor to cause the switching.
+Due to its fast switching, miniaturized form factor, low voltage requirement, and eliminating the mechanical arching, electrical noise, and contact bounce, it’s widely used in applications compared to a mechanical relay.

 types-of-relay.jpg

-Relays are categorized based on the poles and throws such as SPDT, SPST, DPST, DPDT.
+Relays are categorized based on the poles and throws, such as SPDT, SPST, DPST, and DPDT.

 Application

-• Controlling the high power circuit with isolated low power.
-E.g. Controlling 230V a.c. circuits with a +5V signal.
+• Controlling the high-power circuit with an isolated low-power circuit.
+E.g., Controlling 230V A.C. circuits with a +5V signal.

 • Switching voltage ON/OFF